dotnet/machinelearning-samples/samples/csharp/end-to-end-apps/ScalableMLModelOnWebAPI-IntegrationPkg/README.md

 It is that simple.

-For a much more detailed explanation of a PredictionEngine Object Pool comparable to the implementaion done in the new '.NET Core Integration Package', including design diagrams, read the following blog post:
+For a much more detailed explanation of a PredictionEngine Object Pool comparable to the implementation done in the new '.NET Core Integration Package', including design diagrams, read the following blog post:

 **Detailed Blog Post** for further background documentation: